 Because of their high-efficiency filtration abilities, HEPA filters are thick and can limit airflow.
 It’s important to check with Neal Harris Service Experts to confirm your heating and cooling system can work with one.

 Media air cleaners are much thicker than your standard air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC unit.

 Because its filtration surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

 There are several different types of electronic filtration systems you can install in your home.

 An electrostatic filter relies on magnetically charged components to capture particles.
 These washable filters are 97 percent effective at removing microscopic particles from your home’s air.
 In addition, they’re also 30 times more effective than standard filters.

 An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

-Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, created elsewhere in your home.
+Some models can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+It can even decrease ozone, a known lung irritant, made elsewhere in your home.